 English 12 focuses on preparing students for life after high school by focusing on college and career readiness and what it means to be a contributing citizen in a global society.
 Students will read and write critically across genres.
-Writing will include but is not limited to resumes, professional letters and emails, business plans, TED talks, presentations, infographics.
+Writing will include but is not limited to personal narrative, argumentative, and literary analysis.
 Using project-based learning, students will foster skills needed for the future, to include conducting their own research, and form connections within the community.
-Through the various professional texts and writing tasks, students will consider and explore their future role within their community.
+Through the literary selections and writing tasks, students will consider and explore their future role within their community.
 Throughout the semester, students will hone their public speaking and communication skills through group collaboration, class discussions, and formal presentations.